Updated: May 30, 2021

-According to zyro.com, there are now over 3.42 billion active social media users across the globe, spending almost two and a half hours per day on various platforms.
+Users are spending almost two and a half hours per day on various platforms.

 So what does that mean to small business owners?

-However, in this digital age, EVERY GOOD/SERVICE is now being bought/sold online.
+In an ever-growing digital landscape, EVERY GOOD/SERVICE is now bought/sold online.

 "But how do I start?" is usually the response when faced with the stark reality.